 On May 25th 2018, data collection, sharing and use changes for good.
 No longer do companies have (essentially) free range over what they can do with your personal data.
 GDPR stands for General Data Protection Regulation.
 It is due to replace the old Data Protection Act 1998.
 This new legislation is to protect the privacy, interests and rights of individuals, and if neglected can lead to strict penalties.

 As part of the compliance many companies are becoming more open and honest on how they use the data collected.
 This gives people the information they need to take the leap and fully understand how their information will be used.
 It adds an element of trust between supplier and consumer.
-Many companies have questioned why they have not completed this years ago, after all it is not a cloak and dagger situation in most cases.
-ABM feel the same way.
+ABM feels strongly about this.
 Using data responsibly has always been a topic of conversation.
 We have always ensured we do not send too many emails out through email marketing, we post on our media platforms once a week as to not hassle clientele and we do not under any circumstances use telemarketing as a method of self - promotion.
 As part of our brand identity we will continue to keep these values despite any changes that may arise.
 When it concerns our email marketing contacts, we clean our lists by deleting undeliverable emails, opt outs and people who have moved on from a company.
 The rest we continue to send emails to, as well as buying new data every so often.
 Our customer data continues to be stored on file until the relationship ends.
 After this all data relating to them is deleted, unless otherwise requested.

 ABM use a 3rd party company to collect new data for business prospects.
 This company is called Experian, you can check out their GDPR compliance through this link.